yanick/blog_entries/oculi/README.md

 ---
-title: The Hills Have Multi-Faceted Eyes
-url: oculi
-format: markdown
 created: 2015-01-07
 tags:
     - Perl
 ---

+# The Hills Have Multi-Faceted Eyes

 As your typical, slightly OCD computer geek, there is only one thing more engrossing to me than statistics.